-Deportation is the forcible removal from the country of those citizens whose presence in the United Kingdom is not in the public interest.
+Deportation is the forcible removal from the country of those citizens whose presence in the United Kingdom is not in the public interest. – is the legal definition?
+There should be some reference to statute/case law here.
 Generally speaking, serving the public interest means more than smoking in the wrong place or throwing garbage in an odd order.
-Usually these are serious crimes that pose a threat to society.
-A requirement to leave the country is possible through three processes: Administrative expulsion, Automatic deportation and Non-automatic deportation.
+Usually these are serious crimes that pose a threat to society - any cases to illustrate?.
+A requirement to leave the country is possible through three processes: aAdministrative expulsion, aAutomatic deportation and nNon-automatic deportation.
+Relevant section(s)?

 Administrative expulsion from the UK can be applied to those who do not have the right to stay, whose visa application for a visa or asylum has been rejected, or those whose visa or residence permit has expired.
 Return to the UK after administrative expulsion is possible almost immediately, subject to a new visa.
 Automatic deportation is used in cases of a criminal conviction with a prison sentence of more than 12 months.
 Deportation is automatically carried out after the verdict by the court.
 Non-automatic deportation is applicable in cases where a prison sentence of less than 12 months is provided.

 Home Office in the UK government department responsible for Immigration, Security, Law and Order.
 The Home Office consists of the following divisions: Border Force, UK Visas and Immigration and a dedicated Immigration Executive Service.
 The last two units were formed following the dissolution of the UKBA (UK Border Agency) in March 2013.
 UK Border Agency is the Home Office, formerly responsible for immigration control.
 It has been abolished since March 2013, and its functions are performed by two divisions: UK Visas and Immigration (UK Immigration and Visa Service) and a special division of the Immigration Executive Service.
+OK but the purpose for the inclusion of this information is not clear – any criticisms re efficiency, complexity etc?

-Basically, the concept of immigration can be characterised “as one or many movements, the result of which is a change in the habitual residence of the individual between the place of entry and the place of exit.
+Do not use - Basically, the concept of immigration can be characterised “as one or many movements, the result of which is a change in the habitual residence of the individual between the place of entry and the place of exit.
 Immigration is the movement of citizens of one country to another country for the purpose of long-term stay or search for permanent residence, it is generally accepted that it has a great influence on all statistical indicators of the population.
 Immigration is determined by many different reasons, such as socio-economic or military-political.

 Immigration control is a series of measures aimed at controlling the migration of citizens of other states and stateless persons.
 Citizenship is the status of a person who has legal affiliation to the state that has issued this citizenship.
 It is generally accepted that this is, first of all, a social term, and, of course, a legal one, which implies compliance with the constitution, the institution of asylum appeared in 1948, during the creation of the Universal Declaration of Human Rights, which regulated the right of citizens and stateless persons to seek salvation from political persecution.

-The study explains the reasons for the deportation of these people.
+- what study are you referring to here?-The study explains the reasons for the deportation of these people.
 Common reasons for sentencing are minors and lack of legal documents.
-A study of the UK Immigration Act found that a clause was added that would give local government officials the right to revoke dual citizenship and jeopardise the deportation of an individual.
+A study – which study?
+When? of the UK Immigration Act (year) found that a clause –which clause? was added that would give local government officials the right to revoke dual citizenship and jeopardise the deportation of an individual.

-2.2 UK Immigration Act
+2.2 UK Immigration Act year?
+You must be specific